Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 88 **Good things ahead!**
-- DAY: Wednesday, i woke up and went to class, skiped lunch , library to start hw and Einstein and work Had a productive day!
+- DAY: Tuesday, i woke up and went to class, skiped lunch , library to start hw and Einstein and work Had a productive day!
 I'm exhausted but also excited, i just

 can't wait for C24th, IT WAS 10/10 :), Locked In!